Contact Us

 Not All Listed Antifreeze is the Same

 Listed antifreeze must pass performance standards as tested by an agency like UL.
-But not all listings are the same.
+But just like with sprinkler heads, listings will vary among antifreeze brands.

 Get the inspection reference sheet